 And if that isn’t enough, one report notes that Burmese regulars wore uniforms of different colours depending on their individual preferences, while another states that the tunics were all red.
 I have opted to copy the Rick Scollins plate from Ian Knight’s Queen Victoria’s Enemies (4).

-I’ve always had a soft spot for that particularly book, one of the very first Ospreys my father bought me as a kid.
+I’ve always had a soft spot for that particularly book, one of the very first Ospreys my father bought me as a kid (and in Venice of all places!).
 Believe it or not, this is probably the best explanation I can come up with for suddenly deciding to delve into the period.

 When Stonewall first brought out their Chinese I thought “I have to get these!” even if it meant buying them sight unseen.
 Sadly the figures turned out to be quite horrible, with some looking like overfed hunchbacks armed with oversized chunks of wood.
-That they were done by a first-timer speaks volumes about their sculpting quality.
+That they were done by a first-time sculpter speaks volumes about their quality.

 The helmeted nco is actually a figure from Lancashire games.